LGBTQ trauma: Treatment

 Mental health professionals find it essential to identify trauma responses in their clients because ignoring or overlooking trauma can lead to a misdiagnosis or ineffective treatment approach.
-Furthermore, some recommend that if the trauma is to the level of the individual having PTSD, that the PTSD should be prioritized in therapy.
+Furthermore, some recommend that if the trauma is to the level of the individual having Post-traumatic stress disorder (PTSD) that the PTSD should be prioritized in therapy.
 The idea is that even if an LGBTQ+-identified individual comes in for concerns related to gender, sexuality, depression, or anxiety that PTSD results in such acute distress that any work on other areas would be ineffective.
 Furthermore, PTSD can be the source of some of the symptoms the client is experiencing.
 Thus if they come in for depression and have PTSD, treating the PTSD may solve both problems, whereas only treating the depression may solve neither mental health concern.

 Some people fear talking to LGBTQ+ people about their traumatic experiences, often fearing that discussing what someone endured will somehow worsen the trauma.
 However, people who have been traumatized or have diagnosable PTSD can spend a lot of time thinking about their traumas.
 Thus, it has been found that many of those individuals find relief when talking about their experiences, particularly in a therapeutic setting with a mental health professional.
 Multiple studies have shown that it is beneficial when a therapist takes the time to explore a client's prior experiences of domestic violence and other forms of abuse.

 One of the ways to explore an individual's traumatic experience is for mental health professionals to ask their client to describe the traumatic event they experienced while including as many details they can recall as possible (i.e., physical sensations, emotions experienced, and thoughts they had at the time).
 Researchers have found that in doing this, clients feel less shame surrounding the experience and report having more insight into the experience.